sirhypernova/cmd-dj/README.md

 ***Required***

-`name`: The name of the command, triggered on `prefix`+name
+`name`: The name of the command, triggered on `prefix`+name (not required if using scan)

 `handler`: The function that is run when the command is triggered, and valid roles exist.
 The function is run with 3 arguments: `message (Message)`,`arguments (array)`, and the client

+***Optional***

-`roles`: An array of required roles needed to run the command.
-Roles are **global**
+`checks`: An array of checks needed to run the command.

-`falseRun`: The function that is run when the command is triggered, but the user does not have the required roles.
-The function has the same arguments as handler.
+`checkFail`: The function that is run when the command is triggered and one or more checks do not return true.
+The function has the same arguments as handler, in addition to `errors (object)`.

 `onLoad`: The function that is run when the command is loaded.
 The function has one argument: `command (Command)`